– Mild chronic gastritis

 – Linear and/or micronodular neuroendocrine cell hyperplasia

-COMMENT: Histologic sections of the stomach body biopsies show antral/pyloric-type mucosa with an absence of oxyntic glands.
+COMMENT: The stomach body biopsies show antral/pyloric-type mucosa with an absence of oxyntic glands.
 There is an associated basal lymphoplasmacytic infiltrate and extensive intestinal metaplasia.
 Together, these findings are suggestive of autoimmune gastritis (sometimes also referred to as autoimmune metaplastic atrophic gastritis).
 An immunohistochemical stain for Helicobacter organisms is negative.
 A synaptophysin stain demonstrates linear and/or micronodular neuroendocrine cell hyperplasia.
 Correlation with clinical and laboratory findings is recommended.

 Lymphocytic gastritis